lucendio/lecture-devops-infos/content/grading/_index.md

 * installation & configuration of all services are reproducible
 * installation & configuration of all services are automated
 * idempotent provisioning
-* each service exists and is operational
+* each service exists, is operational, and - if intended - is externally accessible
 * each service can be reached via HTTPS
 * FQDNs are configured for all services, resolve to each of them and serve them properly
 * *application* runs high available